 This stop is really two in one.
 Galleria Borghese Villa was built at the start of the Renaissance and houses Borghese sculptures, paintings, and antiques.
 After viewing this amazing gallery of artistry, venture into the Borghese Gardens, which have become a tourist attraction of their own.
-The gardens are the third largest in Rome and feature exspansive landscapes and feature fountains.
+The gardens are the third-largest in Rome and feature expansive landscapes and feature fountains.
 Take a step back in time and wander this amazing Villa and gardens.

 Stop 4: Take a Food Tour

 Who doesn’t want to experience the best food there is to offer in Rome, Italy?
 When seeing Rome in 4 days a food tour MUST be one of the activities you partake in.
-Here are three different food tours to book and enjoy on this last day of your 4 days in Rome itinerary.
+Here are 2 different food tours to book and enjoy on this last day of your 4 days in Rome itinerary.
 The first is the Trastevere Street Eats Tour.
-This tour is three hours long and will take you to explore risotto balls all the way to Trapizzino and everything in between.
-Next, the Family Market – Food and Art Tour, also a three hour tour.
-This tour will take you to eateries while learning about history of Rome and its art.
-Tour three is the Taste of Testaccio and is four hours long.
+This tour is about three hours long and will take you to explore risotto balls all the way to Trapizzino and everything in between.
+Next, the Taste of Testaccio and is four hours long.
 This tour takes you through the iconic city of Rome and lets you see how the locals eat and live.
 All three tours are amazing and well worth the time and money.
 Pick the one that appeals to you and your budget and enjoy!

 Day Trips from Rome: